ASP.NET Ajax Tutorial

 The ability to perform Partial-page updates empowers users to swiftly interact with web applications, as they are not required to wait for the entire page to load.
 This efficient handling of data allows users to proceed with subsequent actions without unnecessary delays.
 The concept of Partial-page rendering serves as a cornerstone of Ajax, revolutionizing the way web pages are updated and enhancing the overall interactivity of web applications.

-For a comprehensive understanding of Ajax and its intricacies, the subsequent chapters will delve into the topic in detail.
+For a comprehensive understanding of Ajax and its intricacies, the subsequent chapters will investigate into the topic in detail.